 Winning the hearing can mean keeping your license and avoiding additional penalties.
 If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.

-- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Holt County, MO after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Holt County after 30 days.

 - Second DWI Offense: Leads to a 1-year revocation period in Holt County, MO, or a 5-year license denial if the prior offense was within the past 5 years.